2023 NHS Numeracy and Literacy Test Study Guide (Practice Questions)

 Take the NHS Numeracy and Literacy Test to improve your score.

-Those who successfully pass the tests are then filtered further, after which candidates will be called on for an interview.
+Those who pass the assessment are then called in for a face-to-face interview.
 This is the final step of the process.
-After the interview, the recruitment agent or administrator will reach out to the ones who will be offered the role.
+After the interview, the recruitment agent or administrator will reach out to those who have been successful.

 Basic reading skills are not enough for most positions in the NHS.
 The literacy test portion of the NHS tests your ability to read, write, and comprehend the English language.
 Literacy skills are especially important as the healthcare system is an intricate one that involves many lines of communication.